 That brings me to my next point: for better and worse, San Juan is like Havana on capitalism.

 But those downsides come with perks too.
 You can use Uber!
 There’s internet!
 The landmarks are well-preserved!
 You can drink the water!
 You don’t have to eat government cheese!
-Like my grandfather always says, “
+Like my grandfather always says, “there’s no free lunches”.

 As our locals have told me again and again, “everyone speaks English”.
 Turns out, they’re not wrong.
 Of all the people I spoke to (and again, I spoke to more people than I should’ve), only one woman didn’t speak English—and that’s because she was from the mountains and had only come to San Juan to sell her delicious coconut candies.
 She sets up on Paseo de la Princesa every weekend, go buy her stuff.